kouui/dstpol2hazel/README.md

 ## 1. setup environment

-in HIDA server, the pytho environment of hazel in installed in `/home/kouui/miniconda3/envs/hazel2.3.6`, therefore, the only setup you need is to add this environment to your path.
+in HIDA server, the python environment of hazel is installed in `/home/kouui/miniconda3/envs/hazel2.3.6`, what you need is to add this environment to your path.

 add the following line to your `~/.cshrc` file.
 ```shell